Article

 Sterling Miller

-One constant question for in-house legal departments is “How are we doing?”
-This simple question is fraught with multiple meanings; it could mean how are we doing against budget, with turning contracts for the business, in the litigation, or with compliance efforts?
+One constant question in-house legal departments ask is, “How are we doing?”
+This simple question is fraught with multiple meanings: how are we doing against budget, with turning contracts for the business, with litigation, or with compliance efforts?

-Historically, the legal department lacked the data to measure appropriately and report out on its findings.
-Increasingly, though, businesses of all sizes expect their legal departments to work with – and report out – data the same way as the rest of the company.
-This has made the use of data analytics a priority for in-house lawyers.
+Historically, the legal department lacked the data to make an accurate assessment and report on its findings.
+Increasingly, though, businesses of all sizes expect their legal departments to work with — and report out — data the same way as the rest of the company.
+This expectation has made the use of data analytics a priority for in-house lawyers.

 What is data analytics?

-Data analytics is the process of creating, categorizing, and examining data sets in order to draw inferences and conclusions from them.
-The data and conclusions inform decisions or increase operational efficiency.
-For in-house legal departments, this cuts across a wide variety of issues, from budgets and spending to litigation outcomes.
+Data analytics is the process of creating, categorizing, and examining data sets to draw inferences and conclusions from them.
+The data and findings inform business decisions or increase operational efficiency.
+For in-house legal departments, this cuts across a wide variety of issues, including budgets, spending, and litigation outcomes.

 The need for in-house legal departments to adopt and use data analytics is clear as legal departments are increasingly asked to report and operate like other business functions.
-A fundamental truth all in-house lawyers need to understand is the language of business is numbers, and data analytics can help legal departments talk the talk and make the case with accurate numbers for the needs and operations of the department as a whole.
+A fundamental truth in-house lawyers need to understand is that numbers drive a business.
+Executive teams are increasingly making data-driven decisions as they guide different aspects of the business.
+Therefore, data analytics can help legal departments talk the talk and make the case with accurate numbers for the needs and operations of the department as a whole.

 How do you start?

-Start with identifying all of the data available to the legal department.
-This should come naturally to most in-house lawyers because it is part and parcel to their daily work – gather evidence to analyze and draw out legal conclusions.
-Data analytics is essentially the same thing: Find the data and use it to make conclusions.
+Start with identifying all the data sources available to the legal department.
+This task should come naturally to most in-house lawyers because it is part and parcel of their daily work — to gather evidence to analyze and draw legal conclusions.
+Data analytics is essentially the same: find the data, analyze it, and then use it to build a compelling case.

 Locate every piece of data touched by the legal department.
 Here are some places to start:

-• eBilling systems or manually gathering data directly from invoices or asking your law firms and vendors to provide it.
+• E-billing systems, manually gathering data directly from invoices, or asking your law firms and vendors to provide it

-• Data generated/created by other departments at the company.
+• Data generated by other departments in the company

-• Publicly available data (free or purchased, e.g. benchmarking data).
+• Publicly available data, either free or purchased, like benchmarking data

-For most legal departments, especially those just starting to dabble with data analytics, the best source of data is your eBilling system (or paper invoices) and matter management data (electronic or manual).
-From this core, you can start to grab some low-hanging fruit without much additional cost.
-Start small and easy, prove success, then move on to tackle more complex analytics.
+For most legal departments, especially those just starting to dabble in data analytics, the best data source is your e-billing system — or paper invoices — and matter management data, whether electronic or manual.
+From this core, you can grab some low-hanging fruit without much additional cost.
+Start small and easy, prove success, then move on to more complex analytics.

 What do you want to measure?

-Once you understand your data sources, your next challenge is to determine what you want to measure.
+Once you understand your data sources, your next challenge is determining what you want to measure.
 The “what” is the fundamental purpose behind data analytics.
-Think about questions where the answers could make the department run more effectively and/or efficiently, or reduce risk to the company.
+Think about questions where the answers could make the department run more effectively and efficiently or reduce risk to the company.

 The ways in which in-house lawyers can utilize data analytics are virtually endless.
-The only limit is the data you have on hand and your ability to imagine uses and questions.
+The only limit is the data you have on hand and your ability to develop uses and questions.

 Go for quick wins

-The smart play for those starting out with legal department data analytics is to go slow and find the quick wins.
+The smart play for those starting out with legal department data analytics is to go slow and find quick wins.
 No in-house lawyer has time or money to spare.
-Start with the data on hand now, come up with some simple questions to measure, and get into a rhythm of generating simple, helpful reports.
+Start with the data on hand now, develop some simple questions to measure, and get into a rhythm of generating simple, helpful reports.
 Share the results with the department to showcase the good and the bad.
-For example, if your average hourly rate for outside counsel is way out of whack, your team can help manage that number down through their engagement with outside counsel.
+For example, if your average hourly rate for outside counsel is way out of whack, your data-informed team can help reduce that number by engaging with outside counsel.
 Transparency is good for any in-house legal department, even if it hurts.

 Don’t feel pressured to share the data outside of the legal department right away unless someone has asked for it.
-Spend time refining your processes and making sure you understand the results and how you will utilize them.
+Spend time refining your processes and ensuring you understand the results and how you will utilize them.
 Throwing out numbers to the business without thinking it through can come back to bite you.
-As you gain experience and figure out different data sources or different questions to ask, you can start to expand your use of data analytics, with the goal always being how can you use this data to make the legal department operate better and keep the company out of trouble.
+As you gain experience and figure out different data sources or questions to ask, you can expand your use of data analytics.
+The goal is always to use this data to improve the department's operations and keep the company out of trouble.

 Reporting the results

-One of the cool benefits of using data analytics in a legal department is generating dashboards to share the data and results.
-Dashboards are commonly used by businesses to give a visual summary of the status of a project, a goal (or goals), spending, IT systems, or pretty much whatever you would like to show visually.
-These allow for discussion of key points in easily digestible snippets revealed via the dashboard.
+One of the cool benefits of using data analytics in a legal department is generating dashboards to share information and results.
+Businesses commonly use dashboards to give a visual summary of the status of a project, goals, spending, IT systems, or pretty much whatever you would like to show visually.
+These allow for the discussion of critical points in easily digestible snippets revealed via the dashboard.

-So far, most in-house lawyers are missing out on this trend.
-Embracing data analytics and measuring goals and questions creates opportunity to capture those answers in a dashboard.
-How widely the dashboard is used may depend on how the department is required to report out, but a basic dashboard for the legal department might include:
+Often, in-house lawyers miss out on this trend.
+Embracing data analytics and measuring goals and questions creates an opportunity to capture those answers in a dashboard.
+How widely the department uses the dashboard may depend on how it’s required to report out, but a basic dashboard might include:

-• Summary of outside spending vs. budget (or average hourly rate or legal spend as a percentage of company revenue.
+• Summary of outside spending versus budget — or average hourly rate or legal spend as a percentage of company revenue

 Lean on legal operations, if possible

 If you have a legal operations person or team, data analytics is the perfect task to assign them.
-Professional legal operations people are trained/ experienced in the access, use, and manipulation of data sets.
-Why not let the professionals run the process, while you refine the questions and draw the conclusions from the data?
-If you do not have an operations person and it’s unlikely you will get one, realistically consider what you can do by yourself or by bringing in others on your team to help out – or, if possible, hire someone on a temp basis to help you get set up.
+Professional legal operations people are trained and experienced in accessing, using, and manipulating data sets.
+Why not let the professionals run the process while you refine the questions and draw conclusions from the data?
+If you do not have an operations person and it’s unlikely you will get one, realistically consider what you can do by yourself or by bringing in others on your team to help — or, if possible, hire someone on a temporary basis to help with the setup.

 Where can I learn more?

-Good sources of data analytics best practices are starting to emerge.
-Here are a few places to go for more information and resources:
+Here are a few places to go for more information and resources on data analytics best practices:

-• Corporate Legal Operations Consortium (CLOC) – one of the two main bodies for legal operations professionals.
+• Corporate Legal Operations Consortium (CLOC).
+The CLOC is one of the two leading bodies for legal operations professionals.
 Data analytics is a core competency for its members.

-• ACC Legal Operations – the ACC Legal Operations section is the other main group for operations professionals.
-In addition, like all ACC groups, it offers tool kits, benchmarking, and other benefits.
-It also offers an operations maturity model with a specific component dedicated to metrics and analytics.
+• ACC Legal Operations.
+This is the other main group for operations professionals.
+Like all ACC groups, it offers tool kits, benchmarking, and other benefits.
+It also provides an operations maturity model with a specific component dedicated to metrics and analytics.

-• Strategic Legal Technology Blog – a great blog for lawyers interested in technology.
+• Thomson Reuters legal tech blog.
+This is a helpful resource for lawyers interested in technology.
 It includes a number of posts on data analytics.

 Using data analytics in legal departments is a no-brainer.
-Not only will you get deep insights into the operations of the department, you will be able to provide better advice to the business – backed up by data and not just gut instinct.
-Start small and simple and work your way up to more complicated questions.
+Not only will you get deep insights into the department's operations, but you will also be able to provide better insights to the business backed up by data — and not just gut instinct.
+Start small and simple, and work your way up to more complicated questions.
 Ultimately, your analysis will start to drive excellence, efficiency, and better decisions.

 READY TO MAKE A CHANGE?